olm3ca/Pixel-Slate/README.md

 - Everything will work except the camera and fingerprint reader as there are no drivers for either.

-## Part 5: MacOS Catalina / Big Sur
+## Part 5: MacOS
 Download the lastest version of Opencore.
-Catalina or Big Sur is recommended - either will work installed on an external SSD, but Big Sur can be picky about what type of SSD you have.
+Monterey boots well on this device, ymmv with other MacOS versions.

 1. Download and set up your Mac OS X USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
     - Before you make the install USB, make sure it is formatted as Mac OS Extended (Journaled) with GUID Partition Map.